jpchungyew/catalog/README.md

 To log out, type ```exit``` at the shell prompt.
 To turn the virtual machine off (without deleting anything), type ```vagrant halt```.
 If you do this, you'll need to run vagrant up again before you can log into it.

+## References
+There are some areas, especially in the implementation of Google Sign In (login_google.py and google-signin.js) where there was a lot of copy and pasting of code.
+Most of it was from the course itself, like the code used for the Restaurant Menu Application.
+Others where from blogs, most notably from the series here https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.